sagemath/trac_to_gh/Issue 7213.md

 # Issue 7213: "sage -upgrade" to 4.1.2 results in issue with symbolic link and ecl

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7213

 Original creator: was